GOD OR CATTLE? (EXCERPT OF KINGDOM INSTRUCTION FROM THE BOOK OF JOSHUA)

 When the King invites us to participate in some aspect of the work of His Kingdom we are not to make excuses.
 No excuse will be accepted.
 Either we love Him above all or else we love our “cattle.”
 Where is our heart?

 The sin of fornication is a great contemporary evil.
 Lying, stealing, and drunkenness are on the rise in many nations.

 But not entering spiritual warfare and not pressing toward the mark of total union with the Bridegroom also are great sins in the sight of the Lord.

 “And as it was in the days of Noah, so it will be also in the days of the Son of Man:

 “They ate, they drank, they married wives, they were given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all.
 (Luke 17:26,27)

 It was “business as usual” until the last minute.

-But the same day that Lot went out of Sodom it rained fire and brimstone from heaven, and destroyed them all.
+“but on the day that Lot went out of Sodom it rained fire and brimstone [burning sulfur] from heaven and destroyed them all.
 (Luke 17:29)